-Sarasota, FL is best known for the white sand beaches of Siesta Key and some of the greatest water front dinning.
+Sarasota, FL is best known for the white sand beaches of Siesta Key and some of the greatest waterfront dining.
 Sarasota is also rumored to be a spiritual vortex full of ghostly stories and curious places.
-If you're looking for something a but more spooky here are 5 haunted places in Sarasota you should check out.
+If you’re looking for something a bit more spooky here are 5 haunted places in Sarasota you should check out.

 The Gator Club

-In downtown Sarasota is the century-old building on the corner of Main Street and South Lemon Avenue, home of The Gator Club.
+In downtown, Sarasota is the century-old building on the corner of Main Street and South Lemon Avenue, home of The Gator Club.
 The Gator Club offers live music downstairs and pool tables and a lounge upstairs.
-On Friday and Saturday the upstairs lounge features a DJ and dancing.
-Along with the ghost of former woman of the night.
+On Friday and Saturday, the upstairs lounge features a DJ and dancing.
+Along with the ghost of a former woman of the night.

 The Gator Club is a Sarasota landmark.
 One with a fascinating, scandalous and eerie past.
 Bootleg whiskey during Prohibition, illegal gambling, and an upstairs brothel.
 Despite its shady past, The Gator Club started as a wholesome grocery store, built by former Englewood postmaster William Worth Jr.

 Many people have claimed to have had ghostly encounters during their visit.
 Including one of the bartenders, Johnny who as seen the ghost of the former owner’s wife Mrs. Worth many times, Even saying she walked right through him.
 If you do visit The Gator Club while in Sarasota don’t be rude to the female workers as you might find yourself having a ghostly encounter with the former brothel worker.

 Just a few miles north of Sarasota, Coquina Beach is said to be haunted by a man in dark clothes who walks from the picnic area, once a popular resort, to the shoreline before diapering.
 Reports say that you can see this man in broad daylight as well as taking a nightly stroll to the water.